Biography of Sarah Siddons

 Timeline of Sarah Siddons

-1760: Siddons worked as a child actor in her father’s traveling company.
+1760: Siddons works as a child actor in her father’s traveling company.

 1775: Sarah Siddons first began working in London playing Portia.
 After several tours of the provinces her reputation began to rise.

-1782: She achieved major recognition playing Isabella in David Garrick’s adaptation of “Fatal Marriage”, a play by Thomas Southerne, at the Theatre Royal, Drury Lane.
+1782: She achieves major recognition playing Isabella in David Garrick’s adaptation of “Fatal Marriage”, a play by Thomas Southerne, at the Theatre Royal, Drury Lane.

-1803: She followed her Brother John Phillip Kemble onto the stage at Covent Garden. where she was to become a resident actress.
+1803: She follows her Brother John Phillip Kemble onto the stage at Covent Garden where she was to become a resident actress.
 Over the following years she made her reputation as Britain’s leading actress.

 1812: Sarah Siddons’s final stage performance was as Lady Macbeth in June although she continued to give public readings until her death.

 When and Where did she Die?